teltploek/DetErOsDerSnakker/README.md

 Well for one; it's fun!
 Every person I've mentioned this for has initially laughed, and then shown interest in the project.

 Secondly it's a major learning experience.
 A great opportunity to work on a Node.js Express application.
 Trying out the (genius!) node packet manager.
-And hopefully learning how to deploy then thing in the end!
+And hopefully learning how to deploy the thing in the end!
 Really really interesting.

 Thirdly it's a short way to fortune and fame.